Federico Garcia Lorca: New York (Office and Denunciation)

 five million hogs,

-two thousand pigeons to accommodate the tastes of
+two thousand pigeons to accommodate the tastes of the dying,

 one million cows,